plbt5/doPandoc/README.md

 ## doPandoc
+Pandoc is a very convenient text format transformation tool that can mediate between several in- and output formats for your documents.
+Refer to http://pandoc.org/ for its ever growing details.
+Git is a very convenient version control system, that can be effectively used for documents as well, especially when you develop multiple parts of it in parallel and have it reviewed in parallel as well (branching and merging).
+Both tools have complicated command line options; doPandoc combines them and provide for several document scenarios with a relative simple command line environment.

 ### Installation
 This is a python script, hence provide for a python-3 environment to run this in a shell.
-Furthermore, it supports git, hence make sure git is installed as well.
+Furthermore, it optionally supports git, hence make sure git is installed if you want to use it.

+### Features
+A combination of (i) processing your multimarkdown through pandoc to an output of choice; (ii) using git for version control; (iii) using git for branch control. (iii) implies (ii).

 ### Operation
 Operate this script from a shell: